eajitesh/QuizApp/README.md

   * templates/quiz.html: This file is a template to display iquiz directive.
   * templates/question.html: This file is a template to display iquestion directive.
   * templates/scorecard.html: This file is a template to display scorecard.
 * Include following angularjs script files.
-You may want to load the files from Google Hosted Libraries.
+You may want to load the files from <a href="https://developers.google.com/speed/libraries/devguide#angularjs" target="_blank">Google Hosted Libraries</a>.
   * angular.min.js
   * angular-sanitize.min.js
 * Include bootstrap CSS library.
+This would make sure that the templates display neat looking HTML blocks.
+You may change classes in the template files to display the template differently.
+You may want to use <a href="https://maxcdn.bootstrapcdn.com/bootstrap/3.2.0/css/bootstrap.min.css" target="_blank">Bootstrap CDN link</a> in your page.
 * In the page, you want to use the module, define the angular app with QuizApp as dependency.
 The code would look like following:
   `angular.module( "HelloApp", ["QuizApp"] );`
 * Once done with above, you are all set to use following three directives: